New South Wales, Australia Hikes

 Bermagui, NSW

-Magical day at Bermagui Blue Pool with seals frolicking and a rainbow rising from the ocean.
-A perfect morning by the Sapphire coast.
+Magical day at Bermagui Blue Pool with seals frolicking and a rainbow rising from the Pacific Ocean.
+A perfect morning by the Sapphire Coast.

 Murrays Beach